Arsoni5t/Peace/README.md

      In Peace, users will be able to:
      * Maneuver Peace, our hero dolphin, around the Canvas ocean scene

-     * On mouse click, while Peace's snout is hovering over the plastic pieces, remove the item from the ocean
+     * On mouse click, while Peace's snout is hovering over the plastic, remove the item from ocean

      * Observe the total remaining pieces of plastic decrease as they are removed from the Canvas